ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 if __name__ == "__main__":
     main()
 ```
+{: .box-warning}
+**Note:** Below is an example script to capture ICMP packets.
+The idea is to capture the packets and be able to examine it.
+You could also use packet analyzer tools such as WireShark, though keep in mind that you might need to parse the data output into a more readable format.

 Here is an example script for the attacking machine to capture ICMP packets and unpack it.